danielgaooooo/fitnessTracker/README.md

 - Any emphases? (small calves, more biceps, etc., or none)
 - How long do you want your workout?
 - What are your workout goals?
 (Tone, build mass, strength training, etc.)

+It will spit out a workout for you.
+Boom.
+Easy.
+Done.